jiyounglee-0523/jiyounglee-0523.github.io/index.markdown

 ---

 <p>
-  I'm a M.S student at KAIST Graduate School of AI, advised by Professor <a href="https://mp2893.com/">Edward Choi</a>.
+  I'm a phD student at KAIST Graduate School of AI, advised by Professor <a href="https://mp2893.com/">Edward Choi</a>.
   <br />
   <br />
   I'm interested in Reliability, NLP and healthcare.
 I hope to make a reliable model that can be used safely in real world.
 Feel free to contact me!
 </p>

 [<a href="https://scholar.google.com/citations?user=1TtwcikAAAAJ&hl=ko">Google Scholar</a>] [<a href="https://github.com/jiyounglee-0523">Github</a>] [<a href="https://jiyounglee-0523.github.io/assets/CV.pdf">CV</a>]

 &nbsp;